Conditional Visibility for Form Fields via Conditional Block

 How Does It Work?

-When you add the Conditional Block to the form, it looks like that:
+When you add the Conditional Block to the form, it looks like an empty area where fields and blocks can be added.

 conditional block in the form

-Inside the block, you can see a big button with a plus-shaped icon.
-You can add any field to the conditional block by clicking on it.
+Fields can be added inside this area by clicking the “+” button.
 Let’s name it a connected field.
-When the defined conditions are met, the connected field will be shown (or hidden, depending on the settings).
-You can add several connected fields but be aware that they will be shown and hidden in one pack.
+When the defined conditions are met, the blocks will be shown or hidden, depending on the settings.
+You can add as many blocks as you wish inside the Conditional Block area, but be aware that they will be shown or hidden in one pack.

 Afterward, you choose another field of the form — let’s name it a target field — and the operator in the settings window.
 The operator defines the condition that the target field value should meet.
 For example, you can choose that the value of the target field has to be equal to some value.